 Arizona city ends contract for immigrant detention center

-ELOY, Ariz. – A small city in Arizona has ended its role in an unusual contract that allowed the Immigration and Customs Enforcement agency to run a family detention center in Texas where lawyers say a child became sick and died after her release.
+ELOY, Ariz. – A small Arizona city has ended its role in an unusual contract that allowed the Immigration and Customs Enforcement agency to run a family detention center in Texas, where lawyers say a child became sick and died after her release.

-Eloy already had an agreement with ICE and the private detention company CoreCivic for a detention facility in that city when it entered the contract in 2014 involving the South Texas Family Residential Center in Dilley.
+The city of Eloy already had an agreement with ICE and the private detention company CoreCivic for a detention facility when it entered the contract in 2014 involving the South Texas Family Residential Center in Dilley.

 A report by the Department of Homeland Security's Office of Inspector General in February slammed ICE over the agreement, saying it didn't follow federal procurement guidelines.